orange-cloudfoundry/osb-cmdb/README.md

 ```
 01    ├── osb-cmdb-backend-services-org-client-0
 02    │   ├── default
-03    ├── osb-cmdb-brokered-services-org-client-0 # used by embedded CF users
-04    └── osb-cmdb-smoke-test-brokered-services-org-client-0 # used by paas-templates smoke tests.
-Would be emptied at each test execution.
+04    └── osb-cmdb-smoke-test-brokered-services-org-client-0
+05        ├── smoke-tests
-05        └── default
+06        └── default
 ```

 * 01 holds backend service instances resulting from the client.
 Expected to be available at startup
 * 02 is used by dynamic catalog feature to fetch expected catalog to be brokered for client 0.
 Expected to be available at startup
-* 03 may be used by the embedded CF instance to consume brokered services
-* 04 is typically used by paas-templates smoke tests.
+* 05 is typically used by paas-templates smoke tests.
 05 would be emptied at each test execution.
+* 06 may be used by the embedded CF instance to consume brokered services

 Osb-cmdb provides smoke tests in the paas-templates repo that use CF as an OSB client to send OSB API calls to osb-cmdb.